Curriculum

 - Identify and explain the principles of responsible conduct within the scientific community.

-- Demonstrate skills and aptitudes appropriate for securing employment or acceptance into graduate programs in environmental science or related fields of study.
+- Prepare the skills and aptitudes appropriate for securing employment or acceptance into graduate programs in environmental science or related fields of study.

 - Independent research